Should Hugh Jackman quit Wolverine?

 The Hugh Jackman Wolverine Workout

-Staying true to the principles in The Diamond Push Up Program along with the techniques Hugh Jackman used for his Wolverine programme, this workout will build myofibril and sarcoplasmic hypertrophy by utilising lower and higher rep ranges.
+Staying true to the principles in The Push Ups Program along with the techniques Hugh Jackman used for his Wolverine programme, this workout will build myofibril and sarcoplasmic hypertrophy by utilising lower and higher rep ranges.

 You could do this workout twice a week focusing on BOTH lower and higher rep ranges in each workout or four times a week, two lower rep range days and two higher rep range days.
 Below is a program for just 2 workouts a week.